 ONEONTA ELEMENTARY ONEONTA MIDDLE AND HIGH 1st violation: The OES student will have a change of clothing brought to them or they may stay in in-school suspension that day.
 2nd violation - Student will be assigned one (1) day of early morning detention 3rd and subsequent violations - Student will be assigned (1) day of in-school suspension.
-1st violation: Detention and the student will have a change of clothing brought to them or they may stay in in-school suspension that day.
-2nd violation - Student will be assigned one (1) day of in-school suspension.
-3rd and subsequent violations - Student will be assigned up to 2 days ISS, then 3 days ISS
+1st violation: The student will have a change of clothing brought to them or they may stay in in-school suspension that day.
+2nd violation - Student will be assigned one (1) day of detention 3rd and subsequent violations - Student will be assigned (1) day of in-school suspension; up to 2 days of ISS for subsequent violations Dress Code violations could also fall under a class 1 violation